guerzon/guerzon.github.io/_posts/2023-05-28-Playing-around-with-Google-Kubernetes-Engine.md

   - Google Cloud Platform
 ---

-So I have been brushing up on my Kubernetes skills lately, and I figured I would share some of the things I have been playing on.

-In this post, I documented how I set up a [GKE](https://cloud.google.com/kubernetes-engine) cluster and deployed a demo application called "microblog".
+I have been playing around with Kubernetes and Google Kubernetes Engine lately, and I figured why not share some of my notes on my blog.
+With that, in this post, I documented how I set up a [GKE](https://cloud.google.com/kubernetes-engine) cluster, installed some useful tools and automations, and then deployed a demo application called "microblog".

 ## Prerequisites